Dental Abscess Treatment in

 - May affect multiple teeth

-- Requires deep cleaning or surgery
+- Needs deep cleaning or surgery

 - Can damage supporting bone